This episode of CS is the 3rd Overview in the series so far.

 We’ve spent quite a bit of time tracking the Reformation and need now to give a brief overview and analysis of what we’ve seen as we prepare for launching into the next era of Church History.

 There’s a well-worn saying in English I’m not sure other languages duplicate.
 It says that “you can’t see the forest for the trees.”
-The idea is that the details of something can obscure the bigger picture.
-You fail to see a forest because all you see are a lot of trees.
+The idea is that details can obscure the bigger picture.
+You fail to see a forest because all you see is a lot of trees.

-As we’ve spent many episodes tracking the Reformation & Counter-Reformation, we may be so distracted by the many names, places, dates & movements, that we miss the larger picture and the summary effect of all this on the people of 16th C.
+As we’ve spent many episodes tracking the Reformation and Counter-Reformation, we may be so distracted by all the names, places, dates and movements, we miss the larger picture and the summary effect of all this on the people of 16th C.